swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         maxReplacements: Int = .max
     ) -> Self where Replacement.Element == Element

-    /// Returns a new collection in which all occurrences of a sequence matching
+    /// Returns a new collection in which all matches for the regex
-    /// the given regex are replaced by another collection.
+    /// are replaced, using the given closure to create the regex.
+    ///
     /// - Parameters:
-    ///   - replacement: The new elements to add to the collection.
+    ///   - replacement: The new elements to add to the collection in place of
+    ///     each match for the regex, using `content` to create the regex.
-    ///   - subrange: The range in the collection in which to search for `regex`.
+    ///   - subrange: The range in the collection in which to search for
+    ///     the regex.
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     the regex to replace.
-    ///   - content: A closure to produce a `RegexComponent` to replace.
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
-    /// - Returns: A new collection in which all occurrences of subsequence
+    /// - Returns: A new collection in which all matches for regex in `subrange`
-    /// matching `regex` in `subrange` are replaced by `replacement`. public func replacing<Replacement: Collection>(
+    ///   are replaced by `replacement`, using `content` to create the regex.
+    public func replacing<Replacement: Collection>(
         with replacement: Replacement,
         subrange: Range<Index>,